top of page

 Martin, the son of a wealthy Mexican politician, has never worked a day in his life.
 Fed up with his reckless behavior and lack of responsibility, his parents send him to Los Angeles to live a modest life with his distant cousin Gabby, a hardworking music teacher and single mother.

-INSPIRED BY REAL EXPERIENCES
+INSPIRED BY REAL PEOPLE & EXPERIENCES

 Tone & Comparable Series